DSC-Galgotias/HacktoberFest-Projects-2021/README.md

 4. Create a branch
    The best practise is to create another branch work on it and finally merge it .
-   So after changing to project directory ,to creata new branch type in the foll code.
+   So after changing to project directory ,to create a new branch type in the following code.
    ```
     git checkout -b your_new_branch_name
     ```